 However, in all likelihood, SPs are trying to manage a UC ecosystem comprised of multiple technologies from multiple vendors.
-In-built Cisco monitoring and troubleshooting tools may not have all the services or information required for a rapid resolution to client issues.
+In-built Cisco monitoring and troubleshooting tools work well for Cisco products and devices, but might not have all the information required for a rapid resolution to client issues.
 This lack of interoperability can be costly, as determining root cause without visibility across all products represents 80% of the industry-accepted time-to-resolution.

 This is why many SPs look to other multi-vendor tools to monitor and troubleshoot complex UC ecosystems.

-Prognosis and Prognosis for SP offers visibility across hybrid, multi-vendor environments, and improves troubleshooting capabilities for SPs.
-Prognosis improves end-user experience, hastens time-to-identification, reduces time-to-resolution, boosts Service Level Agreement (SLA) compliance, and speeds time-to-revenue.
+IR has been a Cisco preferred partner for over a decade.
+IR's Solutions offer service assurance software, that offers visibility across hybrid, multi-vendor environments, improving troubleshooting capabilities for SPs, with the aim of improving end-user experience.
+This means faster time-to-identification, reduces time-to-resolution, boosts Service Level Agreement (SLA) compliance, and speeds up time-to-revenue.

 Most readers would be familiar with the situation where higher-level engineers are called to resolve unidentified issues, which can often turn out to be something as simple as a lack of power.
-But by using a collaboration solution like Prognosis, lower-level engineers can get a clear visual through a single pane of glass, and troubleshoot their entire vendor ecosystem.
-This enables them to resolve the problem and allow more senior engineers to focus on higher-value-creation activities.
+But by using IR's solutions lower-level engineers can visualize and troubleshoot their entire vendor ecosystem, enabling them to resolve the problem and allowing more senior engineers to focus on higher-value-creation activities.

 Read more related articles on Cisco UC: